Service integration and management

-Service Integration and Management (SIAM) is an approach to managing multiple suppliers of services (business services as well as information technology services) and integrating them to provide a single business-facing IT organization.
+Service integration and management (SIAM) is an approach to managing multiple suppliers of services (business services as well as information technology services) and integrating them to provide a single business-facing IT organization.
 It aims at seamlessly integrating interdependent services from various internal and external service providers into end-to-end services to meet business requirements.
+The Scopism SIAM Body of Knowledge defines SIAM as "a management methodology that is used to create value in can be applied in an ecosystem where multiple service providers are involved in the delivery of services."